 Be aware of international data roaming when traveling.
-What you don’t know can really hurt financially
+What you don’t know can really hurt financially.

 This is not an advertisement for T-Mobile, but travelers who use the T-Mobile services while traveling have no new limits on their text messages or data.
-Everyone else seems to be running out of data and are forced to pay more.
+Others seem to be running out of data and are forced to pay more.
 Now, even T-Mobile customers have to pay extra for voice calls, but, even there, the price is minimal — most often only 20¢ a minute.
 So, this article is for the rest of the travelers with Verizon, AT&T, and other data plans and services.

 While traveling we become even more dependent on our smartphones than usual.
-There are no other phones to use, we all need to get around, so map programs are more and more important.
+There are no other phones to use.
+We all need to get around, so map programs are more and more important.
 Airline boarding passes are often loaded on cell phones.
 Apps that tell travelers the best hotels and restaurants are needed more than ever.
 And every time we pick up our mobile phone we need to use data.

 Most travelers have learned the hard way that international data roaming is extremely expensive outside North America.
 I cringe when I hear how much some of the calling plan and data plan costs have been rung up by unsuspecting smartphone users.
 Even when travelers are using a local SIM card, prepaid data allowances are very limited compared to what they’re used to back home.

 Here are some ways to save international data roaming charges when traveling.